RamcharanTeja64bit/Machine-Learning-Projects/README.md

 9.Customer_Lifetime_Value
 ## Data sets	📖
-All the datasets are included in the each project folder
+All the datasets are included in each project folder

 ## let's Connect💫
 Gmail: ramcharanteja.380@gmail.com 🔮